-SHIPSALE 22—a familiar sale/purchase form in a new guise
+SHIPSALE 22—a familiar form in a new guise

-BIMCO has today, 21 April 2022, released SHIPSALE 22, its new standard contract for sale/purchase of vessels.
+On 21 April 2022 BIMCO released SHIPSALE 22, its new standard contract for sale/purchase of vessels.

 Saleform 2012 does not include a regulation of subjects to effectiveness (such as board approvals), and an additional clause is therefore frequently added.
 In SHIPSALE 22, a mechanism for subjects to effectiveness has been included as a new Clause 3, a sensible and welcome addition.
 Care is however needed when drafting the subjects to specify which party benefits from and is able to lift them.

 It is not uncommon for the performance of one or both parties under a sale/purchase agreement to be guaranteed by another entity, particularly where the party is a single-purpose entity.
 In SHIPSALE 22, a set of boxes and signature fields have been included to make it simpler to document such performance guarantees.

 SHIPSALE 22 (Clause 5) assumes, like Saleform 2012, that the buyers are to lodge a deposit as security for their obligations under the agreement.
 However, unlike under Saleform 2012, the size of the deposit and the identity of the deposit holder must both be explicitly agreed, and care should be taken that the relevant boxes are filled out.
 SHIPSALE 22 specifically states that the deposit holder agreement between the parties and the deposit holder must be entered into before the deposit is lodged, and an explicit mechanism has also been included to allow for extension of time if the deposit is delayed by certain disruptive banking events.